 It may be advised to get between 500mg - 2g choline per day for people with fatty liver.
 400-1,000mg per day is a good preventive for those wanting to maintain a healthy liver.
 Egg yolks are a great source of choline (about 110mg per egg and about 90% of that from the yolk).
 Liver and lecithin are also great sources of choline.

-Treatment to do list
+Treatment to do list for Fatty Liver

 - Abstinence or moderation of alcohol intake, especially for those consuming excessive alcohol.